 Established in February 2004.
 Income from this fund will be distributed to provide scholarships and bursaries to youth attending training and education at recognized post-secondary institutions.

 Established in December 2001.
-Income from this fund will be distributed to enhance the quality of life of families in the Fairmont Hot Springs area
+Income from this endowment fund will be distributed to enhance the quality of life of families in the Fairmont Hot Springs area.

-Established in October 2006.
+Established in October 2006 in honour of Robert Bidder.
 Income from this fund will be distributed to provide bursaries to youth attending training and education at recognized post-secondary institutions.

 Established in 2017, income from this fund supports Columbia Valley students entering post-secondary education, with particular focus on students pursuing trades and technical schooling.